Richu98/flower-classifier-deep-learning/README.md

-# Deep Learning Flower Identifier
+# Flower Classifier Deep Learning

 PyTorch implementation of a Deep learning network to identify 102 different types of flowers (developed for the PyTorch Scholarship Challenge).